About Consano Earth

 Amplifying the importance of Rewilding

 Whilst we enjoy our personal involvement with smaller charities it is critically important that "umbrella" rewilding organisations and initiatives are developed to promote the formation of nature corridors that amplify the impact of individual rewilding sites.
 Core rewilding areas are of vital importance but need to complemented by private land owners committing to part of their own Regenerative Areas to rewilding.
-Rewilding Britain and WildEast are leading examples of this.
+Rewilding Britain, Knepp Wildland Foundation and WildEast are leading examples of this.

 We welcome the reintroduction of keystone species where appropriate with our support focused on the beaver and the wild cat.
 We have funded important "eDNA" analysis ahead of a beaver reintroduction for FCC in Romania.
 We also support Beaver Trust who influence public policy and support communities to bring beavers back.
 We have been inspired by what Chris Jones has done at the wonderful Cornwall Beaver Project.
+We supported the reintroduction of beavers in 2023 in Ealing, London for the first time in 400 years working with Ealing Wildlife Group and Citizen Zoo.
 Derek Gow has also played a huge role in bringing beavers back to the UK and we are supporting his work on doing the same with wild cats.

 "We can't have healthy people on an unhealthy planet"